glycerine/rpc25519/README.md

 while the -k named identifying cert is stored in `certs/name.crt`.
 The corresponding private key is stored in `certs/name.key`.

+Update: we have added pass-phrase protection to the private keys by default.
+In order to forgoe this protection and use the original behavior, supply the `selfy --nopass` flag.

 ~~~
 $ selfy -h